SLE – Systemic Lupus Erythromatosus

 Similar to other autoimmune diseases, Lupus occurs when your body’s efforts to defend itself from something potentially harmful such as an allergen, a toxin, an infection, or even a food, but gets confused and fail to differentiate friend (your own cells) from foe (pathogens) and begin self destructing.

-Your immune system's main role is to keep you safe from foreign invaders that can harm you.
-If your immune system is threatened , it will produce antibodies as a defense mechanism to ward of potential invaders.
+Your immune system’s main role is to keep you safe from foreign invaders that can harm you.
+If your immune system is threatened , it will produce antibodies as a defense mechanism to ward off potential invaders.

 In lupus (SLE) and all autoimmune disease, this process is broken.

 The process of correctly identifying friend from foe within our body is compromised.
 Mistaking your own tissues for foreign substances, your body turns these antibodies against itself, destroying your organs.
 This war within your body causes inflammation which is the culprit to your symptoms; pain, foggy brain, fatigue, and arthritis, etc.

 This systemic inflammation is what causes the problems in Lupus and a host of other Autoimmune conditions.
 This is why it’s not uncommon for a patient to have multiple autoimmune conditions.